kizniche/Mycodo/3.5/README.md

 ### Daemon

-To initialize GPIO pins at startup, open crontab with `sudo crontab -e` and add the following lines, then save with `Ctrl+x`

-<strong>IMPORTANT: Replace "user" with the user you have the folder Mycodo saved under.</strong>
+To initialize GPIO pins at startup, open crontab with `sudo crontab -e` and add the following line, then save with `Ctrl+x`. <strong>IMPORTANT: Replace "user" with the correct user directoty where the Mycodo directory is located.</strong>

 `@reboot /usr/bin/python /home/user/Mycodo/3.5/mycodo_core/gpio_initialize.py &`